Sean Connery Dead at Age 90 - E! Online

 Hollywood has lost a legend.

-Oscar-winning Scottish actor Sean Connery, the first of seven to play James Bond in a movie, has died at age 90.
-Producers who worked on the hit super spy film series announced the franchise's Twitter page on Sunday, October 30.
+Oscar-winning Scottish actor Sean Connery, the first of seven actors to play James Bond in a movie, has died at age 90.

 "Sir Sean Connery has died at the age of 90," the post read, using the title the star received in 2000 when he was knighted by Queen Elizabeth II.
 He received the honor for his contribution to the arts.